EndPointCorp/end-point-blog/2022/04/perl-web-frameworks.md

 ```

 Here the script mixes logic and formatting and the encoding it
-produces by default tells us that this comes from another age...
+produces by default tells us that this comes from another age.
 But
 if you want something which is seldom used and gets executed on demand
 without persisting in the machine’s memory, this is still an option.